 Figure 1 – Galvanization Process

-There is also a continuous galvanizing process.
-This offers added protection against corrosion.
+There is also a continuous galvanizing process which offers added protection against corrosion.

 § Hot-Dip Galvanizing